 New York (Finger Lakes)

 Riesling was officially first planted in California in the town of St. Helena in 1861.
-Back then it was known as “Johannesburg Riesling” (a reference to Schloss Johannesburg in Germany) or as it is still sometimes called today, “White Riesling.”
+Back then it was known as “Johannisburg Riesling” (a reference to Schloss Johannisburg in Germany) or as it is still sometimes called today, “White Riesling.”

 In the 1960s Riesling was one of California’s most popular grape varieties, but was pushed out by Chardonnay and other white wines from the 70s onward.
 In 2006, sales of Rieslings from around the world began to climb again in California, so much so that some of the state’s mid-priced Riesling producers exhausted the supply of California grapes.

-Today, Riesling is mostly grown in California’s cooler or higher regions, especially in the Alexander Valley and other coastal areas.
+Today, Riesling is mostly grown in California’s cooler or higher regions, especially in the Anderson Valley, Santa Barbara, Monterey, and other coastal areas.
 Styles range from dry to sweet with a few winemakers making some very good late-harvest botrytis dessert wines.

 DAN BERGER – A wine columnist since 1976, Dan Berger has resided in California’s Sonoma County since 1986.
 Today, in addition to his privately published weekly wine commentary, Dan Berger’s Vintage Experiences, Dan writes a national syndicated wine column for Creators Syndicate as well as articles for Decanter, Robb Report, Cheers, Beverage Dynamics and numerous other publications.
 He is a judge at many US and International wine competitions and a speaker at wine symposiums and universities.
 He has received many awards, including the Wines and Vines Magazine Wine Writer of the Year, the Wine Appreciation Guild’s Wine Literary Award, and the Father Juniperro Serra Award.
 His books include “Beyond the Grapes: An Inside Look at Napa Valley” and “Beyond the Grapes: An Inside Look at Sonoma County.”
 He has contributed to the Oxford Companion to the Wines of North America.
 VINTAGEEXPERIENCES.COM